turgeniev/mblog/public/articles/2017/3skills.md

 [blog entry]: https://markmanson.net/life-skills

----

 ## 1. How to stop taking things personally

 Everything we experience in our lives involves us somehow.

-As a result, we tend to have an inherent bias towards assuming that pretty much everything that happens to us is actually about us.
+As a result, we tend to have an inherent bias towards assuming that pretty much everything that happens to us is actually _about us_.

----

 ## 2. How to be persuaded and change your mind